Biorthogonal polynomials related to quantum transport theory of disordered wires: Construction of the equilibrium measure

-since the integral of $x/(\xi - 1)$ is $Cx$, and the other term vanishes, which can be verified easily by deforming $\gamma'$ into a very large circular contour.
-Then for general $V$ that satisfies assumption \eqref{eq:one-cut_regular_cond}, by a comparison argument of $U'(y)$ and $(C/2) y^{-1/2}$ and the integral formula \eqref{eq:f'(x)}, we also have that $F(x) \to 0$ as $x \to 0$ and $F(x) \to \infty$ as $x \to \infty$.
-So $F(x) = 2$ has a unique solution on $(0, \infty)$. \end{proof} Now we name this solution $c'$.
-Later in Section \ref{subsec:density_of_eq_measure} we will see that the unique solution to \eqref{eq:determine_c} is equal to $c$, the parameter in \eqref{eq:relation_b_c}.
+The first integral equals $Cx$, and the second vanishes---this is easily verified by deforming $\gamma'$ into a very large circular contour.
+For general $V$ satisfying assumption \eqref{eq:one-cut_regular_cond}, a comparison argument between $U'(y)$ and $(C/2) y^{-1/2}$, combined with the integral formula \eqref{eq:f'(x)}, shows that $F(x) \to 0$ as $x \to 0$ and $F(x) \to \infty$ as $x \to \infty$.
+Thus, $F(x) = 2$ has a unique solution on $(0, \infty)$. \end{proof} We denote this solution as $c'$.
+Later, in Section \ref{subsec:density_of_eq_measure}, we will show that the unique solution to \eqref{eq:determine_c} equals $c$---the parameter in \eqref{eq:relation_b_c}.